ucdavis-bioinformatics-training/courses/CLI_Intro/command-line-intro.md

 submitButton2.addEventListener('click', function() {showResults(myQuestions2, quizContainer2, resultsContainer2);});
 </script>

+## History Repeats Itself

+Linux remembers everything you've done (at least in the current shell session), which allows you to pull steps from your history, potentially modify them, and redo them.
+This can obviously save a lot of time and typing.

+The 'head' and 'tail' commands view the first 10 (by default) lines of a file and last 10 lines of a file (type 'man head' or 'man tail' to consult their manuals).
+    <up arrow>  # last command
+    <up>  # next-to-last command
+    <down>  # last command, again
+    <down>  # current command, empty or otherwise
+    history  # usually too much for one screen, so ... history | head # we discuss pipes (the vertical bar) below history | tail
+    history | less # use 'q' to exit less ls -l
+    pwd
+    history | tail
+    !560  # re-executes 560th command (yours will have different numbers; choose the one that recreates your really important result!)

+    ## Editing Yourself

+Here are some more ways to make editing previous commands, or novel commands that you're building up, easier:

+    <up><up>  # go to some previous command, just to have something to work on
+    <ctrl-a>  # go to the beginning of the line
+    <ctrl-e>  # go to the end of the line
+    # now use left and right to move to a single word (surrounded by whitespace: spaces or tabs)
+    <ctrl-k>  # delete from here to end of line
+    <ctrl-w>  # delete from here to beginning of preceeding word
+    blah blah blah<ctrl-w><ctrl-w>  # leaves you with only one 'blah'

+You can also search your history from the command line:

+    <ctrl-r>fir  # should find most recent command containing 'fir' string: echo 'first' > test.txt
+    <enter>  # to run command
+    <ctrl-c>  # get out of recursive search
+    <ctr-r>  # repeat <ctrl-r> to find successively older string matches

 ## Create and Destroy

 We already learned one command that will create a file, touch.
 Lets create a folder in /share/workshop for you to work in and then another directory cli.
 We will use the environment variable $USER, that contains your username.